bmartinson/scavenger/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Did you find an issue or need some help?
+Reach out to [Brian](mailto:brian@brianmartinson.com) or check out the [Issues](https://github.com/bmartinson/scavenger/issues) tab.